FrankMinions/memory_efficient_adapter/README.md

     from memory_efficient_adapter.models.llama.flash_attn_patch import apply_attention_patch
     apply_attention_patch()
 ```
-For Qwen, you need to replace the original `modeling_qwen.py` script.
+For Qwen-7B, you need to replace the original `modeling_qwen.py` script.

 The same applies to other models.